clairey-zx81/json-model/DESIGN-v2.md

   }
   ```

-- usability use cases:
+## Merge

+- merge allow to merge something / ANY by keeping stricter one

+## Usability use cases

 - manage (related) models:
   - in files
   - in files in a directory
   - through a URL
   - inlined in source files
 - tooling, file derivation
   - how to manage model changes and file derivations depending on the output
   - (easy) integration into the JS (npm) ecosystem?
   - (easy) integration into the Python (pip) ecosystem?
   - web development specific ecosystems: Flask, Django, express.js…
 - derive/import JSON Model from an actual/existing data structure:
   - how to import and use such definitions?
 - non JSON format:
   - yaml: for convenient data structure documentation
   - js/ts: for convenient data structure documentation (i.e. JSON with comments)
   - py: for convenient data structure documentation (?!)
   - ORM, tables, pydantic, dataclass, python types…
 - extensions: derive models for distinct usages?

 - rewrite: compare with dynamic reference JSON Schema use case.